DOMAIN NAME BASICS

 - Your business partner or another person who is or was running a company, club, or other organization with you if their name isn’t listed as the registrant contact.

 - A brokerage service used when buying/transferring the domain.

-If a domain is registered by an ex-employee, you can protect your company domains:
+If a domain is registered by an ex-web designer (or an ex-employee), you can protect your company domains:

 - ensure that the organization’s name and contact information are on the account and on the domain registrant contacts, especially the registrant/owner one.

 - ensure that the email address to access the account is one accessible by more than one person, e.g. email@example.com, rather than firstname.lastname@example.org.